-A highly polished slice of petrified wood sourced from Zimbabwe, this piece which could date back as far as two hundred million years exhibits rich hazelnut brown colour.
-There is a very minor crack at the bottom of this piece which can be seen on both sides but it doesn't seem to run deep and there's no movement whatsoever in the slab.
-Due to the age of some petrified wood it's not always possible to polish out every anomaly but it's quirks like this that make natural minerals so unique.
+Highly polished petrified wood from Zimbabwe.
+Thnis piece which could date back as far as two hundred million years exhibits a rich hazelnut-brown colour.
+There is a very minor crack at the bottom of this piece which can be seen on both sides but doesn't run deep and there's no movement in the slice.
+Due to the age of some petrified wood it's not always possible to polish out every anomaly.

-Petrified wood is also referred to as fossilized wood although the term is not wholly accurate unless there's evidence that traces of life have been preserved in the rock.
+Petrified wood is also referred to as fossilised wood although the term is not wholly accurate unless there's evidence that traces of life have been preserved in the rock.

 This chunky slice of petrified wood is highly polished on one side only.